Ryan Jeffers Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.97 team ERA that ranks 12th across all MLB pitching staffs.
+- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.

-- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (31 total, one per game).
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.91).

-- The Guardians will send Battenfield (0-2) out for his fourth start of the season.
-He is 0-2 with a 4.67 ERA and 14 strikeouts through 17 1/3 innings pitched.
+- Guardians pitchers combine to surrender 32 home runs (one per game), the 10th-fewest in the league.

-- The right-hander last appeared in relief on Sunday, when he threw two innings against the Boston Red Sox, allowing three earned runs while giving up three hits.
+- Allen (1-1) pitches for the Guardians to make his third start of the season.

-- In four games this season, the 25-year-old has a 4.67 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- His most recent appearance was on Sunday against the Boston Red Sox, when the left-hander went five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.